godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           Follow the steps in the above if you get lost!
 It is exactly the same, just on a different animation.

 Go to the "Rifle_fire" animation from the animation drop down.
 Add the function callback track once you reach the bottom of the animation track list by clicking the little plus icon at the bottom of the screen.
-Find the point where the muzzle just starts to flash and click the little green plus symbol to add a function callback point at that position on the track.
+Find the point where the muzzle starts to flash and click the little green plus symbol to add a function callback point at that position on the track.

 Next, click the "enable editing of individual keys" button.